liuyug/meditor/README.rst

 =========
 |version| |download|

-RSTEditor is a editor for ReStructedText.
-It support preview with html.
+RSTEditor is a editor for reStructuredText It support preview with html.

 .. tip::